 - Reform would deliver faster routes and improved punctuality while cutting CO2 emissions.

-- The airlines, partner associations and Eurocontrol sign a Declaration which sets out their commitment to improvements.
+- The airlines, partner associations and Eurocontrol sign a Declaration that sets out their commitment to improvements.

 A4E is calling on the EU to take immediate action to remove European air space inefficiencies.
 The Chief Operating Officers (COOs) of Europe’s leading airlines — accounting for nearly half a billion passengers per year — met in Brussels today to urge the EU to tackle the bottlenecks affecting European air space.
 This situation provoked unacceptable delays last summer, frustrating travel plans for millions of passengers.Source: Eurocontrol Monthly Network Operations Report, June–Oct.
 2018.
 (Reflects ATFM en-route delays due to ATC capacity/staffing; weather and disruptive events): • June 2018 vs June 2017 en-route delays: +150,2%; • July 2018 vs July 2017 en-route delays: +102,4%; • August 2018 vs August 2017 en-route delays: +102,1%; • Sept.
 2018 vs Sept.
 2017 en-route delays: +39,8%